Come On George!

-Come On George! is a 1939 British comedy film directed by Anthony Kimmins which stars George Formby, with Pat Kirkwood and Joss Ambler in support.
-It was made by Associated Talking Pictures.
+Come On George! (also known as Bravo George) is a 1939 British comedy film directed by Anthony Kimmins which stars George Formby, with Pat Kirkwood and Joss Ambler in support.
+It was written by Leslie Arliss, Val Valentine and Kimmins, and made by Associated Talking Pictures.
 It concerns the world of horse racing, and Formby, who had once been a stable apprentice, did his own riding in the film.
 Songs featured are "I'm Making Headway Now", "I Couldn't Let The Stable Down", "Pardon Me", and "Goodnight Little Fellow, Goodnight".

 Plot

 In this farce, Formby plays a stable boy.
 He also has the unique ability to soothe an anxious racing horse.
 Expectedly, George races the horse and wins.